 Go back to Blogs

-, it’s often not the best way to share crucial co-parenting information such as an upcoming doctor’s appointment or vacation dates for next summer.
-Email or a service such as TalkingParents
+, it’s often not the best way to share crucial co-parenting information such as upcoming appointments, events or vacation dates.
+TalkingParents

 TalkingParents blogs are for informational purposes only and should not be construed as legal advice.
 Always consult with a qualified attorney regarding legal matters.